Real Time Operating System (RTOS)

 - Device Driver And Interrupt signals –

-It needs specific device drivers and interrupt signals to response earliest to interrupts.
+It needs specific device drivers and interrupts signals to respond earliest to interrupts.

 - Thread Priority –

-It is not good to set thread priority as these systems are very less pron to switching tasks.
+It is not good to set thread priority as these systems are very less prone to switching tasks.

 - Minimum Switching – RTOS performs minimal task switching.